nylas/nylas-mail/docs/React.md

 ## React Component Injection

-The Nylas Mail interface is composed at runtime from components added by different packages.
+The N1 interface is composed at runtime from components added by different packages.
 The app's left sidebar contains components from the composer package, the source list package, the activity package, and more.
-You can leverage the flexiblity of this system to extend almost any part of Nylas Mail's interface.
+You can leverage the flexiblity of this system to extend almost any part of N1's interface.

 ### Registering Components

 After you've created React components in your package, you should register them with the {ComponentRegistry}.
-The Component Registry manages the dynamic injection of components that makes Nylas Mail so extensible.
+The Component Registry manages the dynamic injection of components that makes N1 so extensible.
 You can request that your components appear in a specific `Location` defined by the {WorkspaceStore}, or register your component for a `Role` that another package has declared.

 > The Component Registry allows you to insert your custom component without hacking up the DOM.
 Register for a `Location` or `Role` and your Component will be rendered into that part of the interface.

-It's easy to see where registered components are displayed in Nylas Mail.
+It's easy to see where registered components are displayed in N1.
 Enable the Developer bar at the bottom of the app by opening the Inspector panel, and then click "**Component Regions**":

 <img src="./images/injected-components.png">

 Each region outlined in red is filled dynamically by looking up a React component or set of components from the Component Registry.
 You can see the role or location you'd need to register for, and the `props` that your component will receive in those locations.

-Here are a few examples of how to use it to extend Nylas Mail.
+Here are a few examples of how to use it to extend N1.
 Typically, packages register components in their main `activate` method, and unregister them in `deactivate`:

 1. Add a component to the Thread List column: